Orbital equivalence classes of finite coverings of geodesic flows: Counting the number of orbits of the action of the modular group on the set of finite index subgroups

 The only remaining step is to show that the vanishing number is also preserved by orientation reversing elements of $\operatorname{Mod}^\pm(\Sigma)$.
 For this, we just have to prove that it is true for \textit{one} of them.
-Let us consider the symetry $s$ in the horizontal plane containing all the simple closed curves $B_i$ (see Figure \ref{fig:likorish}).
-One can assume, and we do, that the base point $x_0$ is fixed by $s$.
-Then, every loop $a_i$ is mapped to a loop conjugated to its inverse.
-In addition every loop $\bar{b}_i$ is taken to a loop conjugated to itself.
-Therefore, the action of $[s]$ on $\mathfrak{G}_2$ (or $\mathfrak{G}_n$) is simply, for all $j$:
+Let us consider the horizontal plane $P$ such that the surface is symetric relatively to the symetry $s$ in $P$.
+We can isotop every $B_i$ such that they are all contained in $P$, hence preserved by $s$ (including their orientation), and such that every $A_i$ is orthogonal to $P$ and preserved by $s$, but with the reversed orientation.
+We refer to figure \ref{fig:likorish}: we can choose $s$ so that it preserves the loops $A_i, B_i$ in figure \ref{fig:likorish}.
+One can assume, and we do, that the base point $x_0$ is in $P$, hence fixed by $s$, and that for every $i$, the portion $\hat{a}_i$ (respectively $\hat{b}_i$) of the loop $\bar{a}_i$ (respectively $\bar{b}_i$) joining $x_0$ to $A_i$ (respectively $B_i$) lies above $P$, and, in addition, in the case of $\bar{a}_i$, this portion reaches $A_i$ at its intersection with $P.$